12:32 15 February 2012

-After the Second World War we were still a tiny set up, joining in the Spartan League in 1947.
+After the Second World War United were still a tiny set up, joining in the Spartan League in 1947.
 But in 1949 the club was elected to the Southern League and became a semi-professional unit.

 Harry Thompson was appointed manager and set about the task of transforming United into one of non-league's major forces.

 Only a handful of Football League clubs had installed floodlights when Headington United proudly used theirs for the first time in December 1950 with a friendly against local side Banbury Spencer.